 Prices are lower and crowds are fewer…

 Switzerland is notoriously one of the most expensive destinations in Europe.
 For proof, look no further than Starbucks prices, which are the second highest in the world.
-Winter will cut down on at least some of those costs.
+Swiss travel is pricey, and winter will cut down on at least some of the costs.
 While we found Airbnbs and hotels to be relatively expensive even in December, prices shoot up significantly as the weather improves.
 So, for travelers on a budget, it may be worth looking into visiting Lucerne in winter.

 Plus, the crowds in winter are way, way, way smaller.
 You can wander Old Town Lucerne without bumping and jostling tour groups; in fact, you may not encounter many guided tour groups at all!
 While the historic center of the city is still filled primarily with tourists, not locals, at least you won’t feel like you’re jostling for space as you stroll.